Utah Truck Accident Liability

 Shipper or Cargo Loader

-Cargo loading companies can also be held liable for truck accidents if the crash occurred because of improperly secured or unsecured cargo.
+Cargo loading companies can also be held liable for truck accidents if the crash occurred because of improperly secured or unsecured cargo in Utah.
 In addition to properly securing a truck’s cargo, loaders are responsible for evenly distributing the cargo throughout a truck’s trailer so as not to throw off the truck’s center of gravity.

 If cargo shifts inside a truck’s trailer or becomes unbalanced, it can cause the truck to roll over.
 Unsecured cargo atop a flatbed or open-air trailer can be even more dangerous since it can spill into the road and cause collisions with nearby vehicles.